KartulUdus/PoTatoCheck/README.md

 Default timeout to successfully log in is 5 seconds, but you happen to be doing this on a :potato: you can increase timeout with:
 `python logincheck.py -ac accounts.csv -t 10`

+Accounts that succesfully signed in will be printed in your console in the same format as input file